GDwag/Transitive-Modeltransformations-using-the-Atlas-Transformation-Language/Square2Circle/Readme.txt

 		new child geht genau dasnn wenns ne containment referenz ist sonst in properties von knoten
 		-> in ecore haken an containment

+	"impl cannot be resolved or is not a field" rename packages in .ecore to start with lower case regenerate genmodels
+		delete and regenerate all elements generated from ecore